 6.6.
-Weighted average of maximum mobile termination rates across the EU
+BEREC input on the weighted average of maximum mobile termination rates across the EU

-According to Article 6e(2) of the Roaming Regulation as amended by Regulation 2015/2120, the European Commission has to review the Implementing Acts setting out the weighted average of maximum mobile termination rates every year in accordance with the same procedure.
+According to Article 6e(2) of the Roaming Regulation as amended by Regulation 2015/2120, the European Commission has to review the Implementing Acts setting out the weighted average of maximum mobile termination rates every year, using the same procedure.
 BEREC needs to provide an annual input to the European Commission on this matter.
-The input to the Commission will be drafted based on the data that is collected as of 1 July 2019.
+The input to the Commission will be drafted based on the data collected as of 1 July 2019.